ShuflCast/randCast/README.md

 ## Challenges

-* Ionic
+* Learning Ionic from scratch
-* api auth for audiosearch
+* Difficulties with omniauth ajax requests led us to built our back end service with the Audiosear.ch SDK
-* split into 2 teams to get audioboom api working
+* We split into 2 teams to get two different apis working
-* testing
+* Testing

 ## How to setup